Jaakko-H/song-api/README.md

 ## Environment setup

+For this project you require a free local MongoDB database server.
+You can download it from https://www.mongodb.com/.

 It is highly recommended to run everything in an up-to-date virtualenv.
 The project requires python3 to run properly.
 The environment can be set up using either: